 To drink, we featured several french wines, the favored Aperol Spritz, Shirley Temples for the kids, and of course a full bar to let everyone enjoy their favorite libations.

-Thanks also to Michel et Augustin who gave us a great discount on the many boxes of chocolatey cookie treats that were also a nod to what I like ot think of as the “kids version” of an apéro; the after-school goûter (the often sweet, after-school snack especially enjoyed by kids).
+Thanks also to Michel et Augustin who gave us a great discount on the many boxes of chocolatey cookie treats that were also a nod to what I like to think of as the “kids version” of an apéro; the after-school goûter (the often sweet, after-school snack especially enjoyed by kids).

 Bonus